cico-rial/overcooked_ai/README.md

   --entropy ENTROPY     whether you want to use entropy-loss.
 Default = False --load-weights LOAD_WEIGHTS
                         whether you want to load previous weights.
-Default = False --run-on-colab RUN_ON_COLAB
+Default = False --run-on-unix-like RUN_ON_UNIX_LIKE
-                        whether you are running it from colab.
-Default = False
+                        whether you are running it from a unix like system (e.g. linux, macos).
+Default = True
 ```

 ## Testing the agents